 • Zucchini: Instead of apple, use shredded zucchini, squeezing out the excess liquid.

-• Crushed pineapple: Another addition in place of shredded carrot and apple is crushed pineapple.
+• Crushed pineapple: Another addition in place of shredded carrots and apple is crushed pineapple.
 Use 1 cup with excess juice squeezed out.
 These are often called sunrise muffins.

-Allow the morning glory muffins to cool entirely and then store them at room temperature for 2 days.
-You can also store them in an airtight container in the refrigerator up to one week.
+Allow morning glory muffins to cool entirely and then store them at room temperature for 2 days.
+You can also keep them in an airtight container in the refrigerator up to one week.

-I fully endorse baking a double or triple batch of these healthy morning muffins.
-Especially when you can store them for up to 3 months in a resealable freezer bag.
+I fully endorse baking a double or triple batch.
+Especially when you can freeze them for up to 3 months in a resealable freezer bag.
 Thaw overnight in the refrigerator.

 If you want to enjoy a warm muffin, you can reheat it for 30-40 seconds in the microwave.